A prothrombin time (PT) test is a blood test that measures how long it takes your blood to clot.

 - In this case, your health professional will take a sample of blood from your fingertip instead of your vein.

-- For a finger stick blood test, the health professional will clean your hand, use a lancet to puncture the skin, and place a small tube on the puncture site in order to collect your blood.
+- For a finger stick blood test, your health provider will clean your hand, use a lancet to puncture your skin, and place a small tube on the puncture site to collect your blood.

 If you are taking warfarin, you will need regular PT/INR tests to monitor your response to the medicine.

-- Initially, prothrombin time (measured as INR) will be checked daily until it is in the correct range.
+- At first prothrombin time (measured as INR) will be checked every day until it is in the correct range.

-- Once stable, your INR will be measured less often such as every 1 to 2 weeks, and then it may be stretched out to every 4 to 8 weeks if stable.
+- Once stable, your INR will be measured less often, such as every 1–2 weeks.

 Prothrombin time test results can be presented either in seconds or as a ratio (INR).